anuragShingare30/Cross_Chain_Tokens/CrossChain.md

+#### Transferring tokens cross-chain!!!

+- Here, we will allow our token on CCIP for transferring cross-chain
+- We will follow `burn and mint mechanism` for transferring
+- Burn token -> source chain
+- Mint token -> destination chain

+1. **Deploying Tokens**:
+   - Deploy your ERC20 compatible token on 1st chain

+2. **Deploying Token Pools**:
+   - Once your tokens are deployed, you will deploy Pool contract on 1st and 2nd chain
+   - Each token will be linked to a pool, which will manage token transfers and ensure proper handling of assets across chains.

+3. **Claiming Mint and Burn Roles**:

+4. **Linking Tokens to Pools**:

+5. **Minting Tokens**:
+   - Mint the token on 1st chain
+   - later be used to test cross-chain transfers

+6. **Transferring Tokens**:
+   - Finally transfer the minted token from 1st chain to 2nd chain using `CCIP`

 #### SUMMARY for CCIP

 - **CCIP is basically `performing blockchain bridging` in more secure,decentralized and transparent way!!!**
-- It works on DON and RMN  which relay and validate cross-chain messages.
+- It works on `DON and RMN`  which relay and validate cross-chain messages.
-- It enables token transfers, smart contract interactions, and seamless multi-chain applications.
+- It enables `token transfers, smart contract interactions, and seamless multi-chain applications.`
 - It's more secure than traditional bridges
 - **CCIP is like an advanced version of blockchain bridges, but built for security, scalability, and true interoperability!!!**